albertovpd/automated_etl_google_cloud-social_dashboard/README.md

 https://console.cloud.google.com/projectselector2/iam-admin/serviceaccounts?_ga=2.187077160.1256540572.1587286598-806021438.1579453370&pli=1&supportedpurview=project

-- Service Account: Give it a nice name
+- Service Account: Give it a nice name.
-- Grant this service account access to the project: Just the required roles for Cloud Storage and Cloud Function.
+- Role: Storage Object Admin (Full control of GCS objects).

 ### Create a bucket in Cloud Storage

 https://console.cloud.google.com/storage/create-bucket?

-- Configure it: Due to our requirements we will use region location, but be careful, it can give you a hard headache, mainly if working with BigQuery or data from other regions that are not your selected one.
+- Configure it: Due to our requirements we will use region location (Europe West1), but be careful, it can give you a hard headache, mainly if working with BigQuery or data from other regions that are not your selected one.
 Always locate all buckets where all data sources you are using for the same project.

 ### Pytrends (keywords without accents or capital letters).
 The chosen keywords for this project: